 Article with a DOI:

 *Note: a DOI is a unique code assigned to academic articles to help you locate them.
 It's sort of like an article's social security number.
 A DOI may look like a link (https://doi.org/10.1109/5.771073) or they may just have the DOI itself (10.1109/5.771073).
+In your Works Cited, format the DOI as a link.
 If you see this on your article, you should include it, but not every source will have one.

 Example: Enright, Lyle.
 “Powers of the False: The Slender Man, and Post-Postmodernism.”
 Cultural Analysis, vol. 16, no. 2, 20 Apr.
 2017, www.ocf.berkeley.edu/~culturalanalysis/volume16_2/vol16_2_Enright.html.